TamerAbdelatyAhmed/Local-AI-Code-Assistant-Using-Olllama-Langchain/README.md

 - An interactive AI code assistant designed to simplify your programming workflow.
 Ask any coding-related question and receive intelligent, context-aware responses.
 With built-in chat history and a user-friendly interface, this app is your go-to resource for all your coding inquiries.

 ## Installation

-1. Clone the repository:

-    git clone [repository URL]

-2. Install the required dependencies:
+1. Install the required dependencies:

     pip install -r requirements.txt

-3. Set up your `.env` file with the necessary environment variables.
+2. Set up your `.env` file with the necessary environment variables.

-4. Run Ollama and pull the codellama model.
+3. Run Ollama and pull the codellama model. ollama pull codellama
-5. Run the streamlit app:
+3. Run the streamlit app:
-    ```bash
-    streamlit run app.py
+    streamlit run AI_Code_Assistant.py
-    ```

 ## Usage